Learning-Journey-Tcoons1413/Semester-3/Speculative Fiction - LITR 10000/Week 1/To Do.md

-- Buy textbook
+- Buy Textbook
-- Do Readings or watch the video/film
+- Do Readings/Watch the Film for Week 1